Normal Breast Development

 What is normal breast development?

-Breast development occurs in distinct stages, first before birth, and again at puberty and during the childbearing years.
+Breast development occurs in distinct stages throughout a woman's life, first before birth, and again at puberty and during the childbearing years.
 Changes also occur to the breasts during menstruation and when a woman reaches menopause.

 When does breast development begin?

 Breasts begin to form during fetal development, with a thickening in the chest area called the mammary ridge or milk line.
 By the time a female infant is born, a nipple and the beginnings of the milk-duct system have formed.